Experiencing difficulties with fertility can be overwhelming, particularly when confronted with concerns about your reproductive health.

 Can you conceive without fallopian tubes?

-Natural conception is not possible without fallopian tubes.
+Natural conception is generally considered unlikely without functioning fallopian tubes, as the tubes play an important role in allowing the sperm and egg to meet.
 However, IVF or ICSI can help you achieve pregnancy, as these methods do not require tubes.

 Can IUI be done with blocked fallopian tubes?